plone/volto/docs/source/blocks/core/grid.md

 };
 ```

+## Block Image Styling customization

+By default, the images inside a Grid block are using a 16/9 aspect ratio.
+It is configurable by setting a LESS variable `@grid-images-aspect-ratio` or setting a CSS property somewhere in your project: `--grid-images-aspect-ratio`.
+There is also another setting for the `object-position` CSS definitin:  `@grid-images-object-position` and the corresponding `--grid-images-object-position`.

 ## Style wrapper properties

 The Grid block supports the block styling wrapper but does not provide any property by default.